-The Chief of Student Services is the employee responsible for coordinating Da Vinci Schools' response to complaints and for complying with state federal civil rights laws is hereby designated as the ADA coordinator.
+The individual identified in the Uniform Complaint Procedures as the employee responsible for coordinating Da Vinci Schools' response to complaints and for complying with state federal civil rights laws is hereby designated as the ADA coordinator.
 He/she shall receive and address requests for accommodation submitted by individuals with disabilities and shall investigate and resolve complaints regarding their access to programs, services, activities, or facilities.